JoelsonCarl/workenv/README.md

     (must be run after setup_dotfiles.sh)

+## Vim Markdown Preview
+Starting in Ubuntu 22.04, the Ubuntu version of grip (via apt install) was 4.2.x and trying to import 'safe_join' from flask in Python, but 'safe_join' was previously deprecated and is gone from the version of flask on the system, making grip crash.

+The solution was to make sure Ubuntu's grip was NOT installed, and install grip via "pip3 install grip", and then put "${HOME}/.local/bin" into your path.
+That version of grip should be updated to one that does not use 'safe_join'.

 ## Buildroot Configuration
 Add `BR2_DL_DIR=~/buildroot_dl` to `~/.bashrc` to have all buildroot downloads stored in `~/buildroot_dl`.